Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance from other EU countries

 If you come from another EU country, your health insurance might cover you in Germany.
-You can only get treatments that are covered by German public health insurance.[^32] It does not cover repatriation if you are sick.
-For that, you need [travel health insurance](#travel-health-insurance).[^24]
+You can use your [European Health Insurance Card](/glossary/EHIC) to get healthcare.

 **If you visit Germany**, your EU health insurance covers medical emergencies.[^23] It only covers treatments that can't wait until you go home.
 For example, if you break your ankle on a hike, it covers the hospital visit.
 If you stay longer than 3 months, you must get German health insurance.[^38]

 **If you study in Germany**, your EU health insurance covers you until you graduate, and during your job search after graduation.[^39] It covers all treatments that can't wait until after your studies.

-If health insurance is cheaper in your home country, EHIC is a good way to save money, because you don't need German health insurance.
+If health insurance is cheaper in your home country, [[EHIC]] is a good way to save money, because you don't need German health insurance.
 Apply for EHIC with your health insurance in your home country.[^16]

+You can only get treatments that are covered by German public health insurance.[^32] It does not cover repatriation if you are sick.
+For that, you need [travel health insurance](#travel-health-insurance).[^24]

 If you start working in Germany, your EHIC stops working, and you must get German health insurance.[^42]